-In the 90s, Italian software houses struggled: from Simulmondo to Trecision, everyone was trying their hardest to stay afloat.
+In the 90s, Italian software houses struggled: from Simulmondo to Trecision, everyone was trying their hardest to stay afloat and Light Shock Software was no exception.
 The Italian market, despite the overall okay sales numbers, was always small, providing little funds and visibility to those that tried their hand at developing games.
 Also, even after 1993, piracy was still very much a problem.
 The studios were desperately trying to find an audience that didn’t really seem interested in supporting the home teams.
 While most of them would not live to see the year 2000, they left behind an important legacy, with titles still remembered by many all over the world.

 Scouting for talent

 Francesco Iorio had been studying ever since he was a teenager how to develop video games, his first attempts focused on squeezing as much as possible from the hardware of the Amiga.
 “We had several interesting projects I was working on with my good friend and high school classmate Matteo Tesser, even though none would ever be truly completed, they were definitely quite impressive for amateur programmers” he recalls.
 Back then, around 1993, he mentions regularly sending materials to Italian magazine The Games Machine which would provide a monthly column, Talent Scout, dedicated to demos, artworks and, overall, interesting ideas contributed by readers.
 It is through the magazine that Iorio manages to get in contact with Fabrizio Farenga of Holodream software.